madtomic/Maintenance-Manager--CB-Plugin/README.md

 **/cpu**: Returns the current use of the server's CPU in percent.

 **/ram**: Returns the current use of the server's RAM in percent and the current amount of MB used.
-Note: These two commands take a little time to perform because it requires to run external native code.
-Works only with Windows, Linux and MacOS.
+Note: Works only with Windows, Linux and MacOS.

 ##Permissions: